 Choosing the best espresso cup is not as easy as one might think.
 Yes, we know, you can probably drink your shot from any small cup.
 Espresso though is more than downing a strong coffee to get you started in the morning.
 It’s a ritual, and it is as much about the experience as it is about the taste and the jolt of energy you get.
 I personally think my shot tastes better when I drink it from a nice cup.
 Even if it’s a disposable cup, it has to be pretty and functional.

-A nice cup, that a little subjective, and we can’t all agree on what is beautiful.
+A nice cup, that’s a little subjective, and we cannot all agree on what is beautiful and what is not.
 This means that my input is probably less meaningful for you.
-I’ll d o my best… I can help you with the functional side though.
-Just bare with me while I show you what is the most important when you choose a demitasse.
+I’ll do my best… I can help you with the functional side though.
+Just bear with me while I show you what is the most important when you choose a demitasse.

 How to Choose an Espresso Demitasse

 An espresso cup is sometimes called a demitasse.
 Demitasse is the French word for half cup, and I holds about 2-3 fl oz.
 An espresso doppio normale is about two fl oz volume, and a lungo doppio is can be up to 3 ounces.
 With this information in mind, you can plan your purchase.
 If you drink doppio lungo shots, the 3 oz cup is the best cup.
 If you mostly drink normale shots a 2 oz cup is fine.